Randolio/randol_pizzajob/README.md

 **Changes** - Last updated: 26/01/2024

-* Added support for both ESX and QB frameworks.
+* Added support for both ESX/QB/ND frameworks.
 * Utilized ox lib throughout.
 * Configs are now split into client and server configs. (config.lua and sv_config.lua)
 * When starting work, you are generated a set number of locations to deliver pizzas to (10 by default) and are paid per delivery.
 Once completed all 10, you must return the vehicle.